 We’ll have a face-to-face meeting to discuss which applicants we’ll want to interview.
 We aim for interviewing the top 4-5 candidates.
 However, we have one ‘wild-card’ interview spot where lab members can make the case for interviewing someone who was not among the highest ranked candidates.
 The catch is that we all must agree on one candidate for this wild card interview spot, or it doesn’t get activated.

 Wow, that’s a lot of work!

 One of the common critiques of this approach is that this is a lot of work to go through for every hire.
 And it is.
 We each spend about a day’s worth of our time evaluating the candidates.
 But in the long run it pays off.
 Clear communication results in fewer headaches stemming from misunderstandings.
 People who are good at self managing are more productive in our lab group—but we’re here to lend a hand when needed.
 It’s an up-front investment in what we hope is a long-term productive relationship.

-If you are enjoying these newsletters, please subscribe, like & share with your friends and colleagues.
+If you are enjoying these newsletters, please subscribe for free below, like & share with your friends and colleagues.